Fliplet/fliplet-widget-container/README.md

-# Fliplet Section
+# Fliplet Container
-A Fliplet component that creates a HTML section.
+A Fliplet component that creates a HTML container.

 To develop widgets, please follow our [widget development guide](http://developers.fliplet.com).